研究Research2026.03.30

 ·Mar 30, 2026·3 min read

-The central result is the Intent-Source Divide.
-Experiential queries draw 55.9% of their citations from non-OTA sources, while transactional queries draw 30.8%.
+Experiential hotel queries draw 55.9% of their citations from non-OTA sources.
+Transactional queries draw 30.8%.
 That is a 25.1 percentage-point gap.
-In Japanese, the effect is stronger: experiential queries draw 62.1% non-OTA citations, compared with 50.0% in English experiential queries.
+In Japanese, the shift is stronger: experiential queries draw 62.1% non-OTA citations, compared with 50.0% for English experiential queries.

 Citation note